 32.2.1 Liquid desensitized explosives are explosive substances which are dissolved or suspended in water or other liquid substances, to form a homogeneous liquid mixture to suppress their explosive properties (see 2.3.1.4 of the Model Regulations).

-32.2.2 Substances are listed in this class as flammable liquids only when their flash point is not more than 60 °C in a closed-cup test, or not more than 65.6 °C in an open-cup test or, in the case of substances transported or offered for transport at elevated temperatures, when they give off a flammable vapour at a temperature at or below the maximum transport temperature.
-However, liquids with a flash point of more than 35 °C, which do not sustain combustion, need not to be considered as flammable liquids for the purposes of the Model Regulations.
+32.2.2 Substances are classified as flammable liquids only when their flash point is not more than 60 °C in a closed-cup test, or not more than 65.6 °C in an open-cup test or, in the case of substances transported or offered for transport at elevated temperatures, when they give off a flammable vapour at a temperature at or below the maximum transport temperature.
+However, liquids with a flash point of more than 35 °C and not more than 60 °C may be regarded as non-flammable for some regulatory purposes (e.g. transport) if they do not sustain combustion (i.e. negative results have been obtained in the sustainability test L.2 in sub-section 32.5.2 of this Manual).

-32.2.3 Flammable liquids listed (Chapter 3.2 of the Model Regulations) in this class by name should be regarded as chemically pure.
+32.2.3 Flammable liquids listed by name in the dangerous goods list of Chapter 3.2 of the Model Regulations should be regarded as chemically pure.
 In practice, goods shipped under the name of such substances are often commercial products which contain other added substances or impurities.
-Therefore, it may occur that liquids which are not included in the list because their flash point in their pure state is more than 60 °C in a closed-cup test, or more than 65.6 °C in an open-cup test, may be offered for transport as commercial products with a flash point at or below that limit.
-Moreover, liquids which would be listed, in their pure state, in packing group III could in fact be included in packing group II as commercial products because of the presence of added substances or impurities.
+Therefore, it may occur that liquids which are not included in the list because their flash point in their pure state is more than 60 °C in a closed-cup test, or more than 65.6 °C in an open-cup test, may be classified as “generic” or “not otherwise specified” dangerous goods with a flash point at or below that limit.
+Moreover, liquids which would be listed, in their pure state, in packing group III / Category 3 could in fact be included in packing group II / Category 2 when offered as commercial products because of the presence of added substances or impurities.

 32.2.4 For these reasons caution should be exercised when using the lists, as they are only guides.
-In the event of doubt, the flash point of substances should be tested experimentally.
+In the event of doubt, the flash point should be tested experimentally.

-32.2.5 Liquids are considered to be unable to sustain combustion for the purposes of the Model Regulations (i.e. they do not sustain combustion under defined test conditions) if they have passed a suitable combustibility test (see section 32.5.2) or if their fire point, according to ISO 2592, is greater than 100 °C or if they are miscible solutions with a water content of more than 90% by mass.
+32.2.5 Liquids are considered to be unable to sustain combustion (i.e. they do not sustain combustion under defined test conditions) if they yield negative results when submitted to a suitable combustibility test (see section 32.5.2) or if their fire point, according to ISO 2592, is greater than 100 °C or if they are miscible solutions with a water content of more than 90% by mass.

 32.3 Classification procedures